jameskoster/woocommerce-product-archive-customiser/readme.txt

 = 1.0.2 - 06/10/2016 =
 * Fix - Specify a default for Customizer settings.
+* Fix - More explicit css for column layout.

 = 1.0.1 - 29/04/2016 =
 * Fix - Products per page setting.